MioLovesYou/Rocket-League-Garage-Plus/README.md

 <a name="readme-top"></a>
 # Rocket League Garage Plus
+# This project is now deprecated as Rocket League has removed in-game trading.
 # About The Project

 A simple Chrome extension which improves your experience on the "https://rocket-league.com/" website.
 The extension's primary focus is the trading aspect of the website & the features are: